Zoom Schwartz Profigliano: General overview

 Figliano requires at least four players, with six to eight optimum.
 The first player holds an imaginary ball.
 They pass it by looking at another player and stating one of the accepted calls.
 The ball is given to the person defined by the word chosen.
 The ball is passed either to the person looked at or to another player that was previously ricocheted off of in the prior pass, depending upon the word used.
 During play, only passage words are allowed to be spoken.

-Figliano is often a drinking game where a player who fouls must take a drink.
-In non-drinking forms the fouling player is simply embarrassed.
+While it is often a drinking game, in which a player who fouls must take a drink, in non-drinking forms the fouling player is just embarrassed.
 Either way, the fouling player starts the next round.
 There is also a children's version where a break in the conversation eliminates the player.
 The games can have as few commands as the basic "Zoom", "Schwartz" and "Profigliano", but some variations have as many as fifteen commands.
 Play usually begins with two or three basic commands, then additional commands are added as the players become more proficient, increasing the difficulty factor.

 Some variants also have motions which must be made along with the command.
 Other versions describe the game as players passing around an imaginary ball of energy, a version also used as an improvisation game, where the object is to get the 'ball of energy' moving around the circle as fast as possible.
 Generally, however, it is accepted that all those participating in the game are friends, and when a player 'fouls' it is considered rude for fellow participants to literally 'point out' the player that fouled, opting instead to simply 'indicate' the fouler, by raising a bent arm, with the elbow aimed at the participant that committed the foul.
 A common expression explaining this courtesy is that 'friends don't point fingers, friends indicate'.